plasma-group/pigi/packages/docs/src/spec/src/01-core/merkle-interval-tree.rst

 1. If the leaf node is not in the tree, throw an error.
 2. Find the internal node that corresponds to the leaf node in the bottom-most level of the tree.
 3. Recursively:

-   1. If the internal node is the root node, return.
+   a) If the internal node is the root node, return.
-   2. Find the sibling of the node.
+   b) Find the sibling of the node.
 If no sibling exists, set the sibling to the empty node such that ``sibling.index = node.index`` and ``sibling.hash = 0``.
-   3. Insert the sibling into the proof.
+   c) Insert the sibling into the proof.
-   4. Repeat this process with the parent of the node.
+   d) Repeat this process with the parent of the node.

 4. Return the proof.

 Pseudocode